By Executive Director, Tammy C. Yates

 - Lack of access to services

-- Discrimination in employment and the chance to earn a livelihood
+- Perceived risk of discrimination in employment and the chance to earn a livelihood

 - Disability brought on by HIV and some drug treatments